Mixed Steklov-Neumann problem: asymptotic analysis and applications to diffusion-controlled reactions: Introduction

 The paper is organized as follows.
-In Sec. \ref{sec:theory}, we start by recalling the probabilistic interpretation of the Steklov problem and its spectral expansions.
-In particular, we argue that the restriction of the Green's function $\tilde{G}_0(\x,p|\x_0)$ of the modified Helmholtz equation (\ref{eq:Helm}) onto $\Gamma$ determines the eigenpairs $\{\mu_k^{(p,\Gamma)}, V_k^{(p,\Gamma)}\}$ of the Steklov-Neumann spectral problem (\ref{eq:SteklovN}).
+In Sec. \ref{sec:theory}, we start by recalling the basic properties of the Steklov-Neumann problem and its spectral expansions.
+In particular, we argue that the restriction of the Green's function $\tilde{G}_0(\x,p|\x_0)$ of the modified Helmholtz equation (\ref{eq:Helm}) to $\Gamma \times \Gamma$ is the kernel of an integral operator that determines the eigenpairs $\{\mu_k^{(p,\Gamma)}, V_k^{(p,\Gamma)}\}$ of the spectral problem (\ref{eq:SteklovN}).
 This property allows one to construct the eigenpairs numerically for any subset $\Gamma$ and to highlight the impact of its shape.
-We also discuss the specific features of this analysis in the limit $p = 0$.
-Section \ref{sec:disk} focuses on the practically relevant case of a disk of radius $R$, with $\Gamma$ being an arc of angle $2\ve$ on its boundary (Fig. \ref{fig:scheme}b).
-We derive an explicit matrix whose diagonalization yields the eigenpairs of the Steklov-Neumann problem for any arc length $\ve$.
-Moreover, we obtain their approximation at $p = 0$, written in polar coordinates $(r,\theta)$ as

-where $|\Gamma| = 2\ve R$ is the perimeter of the target region, and $\{\eta_k, \hat{v}_k\}$ are the eigenpairs of the explicitly found integral operator with a logarithmic-like kernel.
-While this approximation is derived for small $\ve$, it turns out to be accurate even for moderately large $\ve$.
-In Sec. \ref{sec:ball}, we redo the computation for the case of a ball of radius $R$, with $\Gamma$ being a spherical cap of angle $\ve$ around the North pole (Fig. \ref{fig:scheme}c).
-In the small-$\ve$ limit, we get for axially symmetric eigenmodes:
+We also discuss the specific features of this analysis in the limit $p = 0$ and the central role of the pseudo-Green's function.
+Section \ref{sec:limit} presents the main asymptotic results for a bounded domain $\Omega \subset\R^d$ with a smooth boundary $\pa$.
+We consider either a connected subset $\Gamma \subset \pa$ of perimeter $2\epsilon$ for the case $d = 2$, or a (curved) disk-like subset $\Gamma$ of radius $\epsilon$ for the case $d = 3$ (e.g., a cap on a sphere).
+In the limit $\epsilon\to 0$, we obtain the following leading-order asymptotic behavior of the eigenvalues $\mu_k^{(p,\Gamma)}$ and eigenfunctions $V_k^{(p,\Gamma)}$ restricted to $\Gamma$: